Definition: Revision (n): Condition sparking procrastination among writers.

 Arrival at Destination: Finding Routine

-There aren’t many things you can control when travelling to a place you have never been to before.
+There aren’t many things you can control when traveling to a place you have never been to before.
 There are so many things to do and see it’s hard to find the balance between excited, intrepid traveller and ‘serious writer.’

 There have been trips where I have made any excuse under the sun not to work on my WIP and others where I have made incredible breakthroughs.
 This trip I was committed to make progress no mater what.